BoraOzkoc/boraozkoc-com/README.md

 # Personal Portfolio Website

-A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive portfolio website built with React, Next.js, TypeScript, and Tailwind CSS.
 This project showcases my professional experience, projects, and technical skills with an interactive and engaging user interface.

 ## Features